 The Lower Kenai River flows from Skilak Lake for fifty miles before emptying into Cook Inlet.
-It starts out wide and slow providing excellent summer habitat for loons, nesting swans and juvenile salmon.
+It starts out wide and slows providing excellent summer habitat for loons, nesting swans, and juvenile salmon.
 As the river picks up speed, so does the fishing.

 Power boats and Jet Sleds run throughout the Lower River with a maximum rating of 50hp.